Working with BAM/CRAM/SAM-formatted files

 Note that the file open mode needs to changed from r to rb.

-Commands available in samtools are available as simple function calls.
-Command line options are provided as arguments.
+Commands available in samtools and bcftools are available as simple function calls, with command line options provided as arguments.
 For example:

 samtools sort -o output.bam ex1.bam